rolandsarosy/unreal-engine-cpp-multiplayer-course/README.md

 - **Various world interactions.**
 	- Treasure Chests can be opened, giving credits to the player.
 	- Pickups can be collected for credits, health, or even to enable new abilities.
-	- Levers can be toggled to give the player key-cards that can enable the opening of closed items (such as chests, doors, etc.)
+	- Levers can be toggled to give the player key-cards that can enable the opening of closed items (such as chests, doors, etc.).
 	- World interactors also respond with relevant localized state descriptions to queriers.
 - **A SaveGame system encapsulated in its own GameplaySubsystem.**
 	- The SaveGame system saves various world-state elements.